apache/gravitino-site/docs/client/webui.md

 ![webui-metalakes-simple](../assets/webui/metalakes-simple.png)

-At the top-right, the UI displays the current Gravitino version.
+At the top-right, the UI shows the current Gravitino version.

 The main content displays the existing metalake list.